sunlightlabs/scout/README.md

 cp config/config.yml.example config/config.yml
 ```

 Change anything in `config.yml` that needs to be changed.
 Among other things, you will need to add your own Sunlight API key.
+You can get an API key [here](http://sunlightfoundation.com/api/accounts/register/).

 Then run the app on port 8080 with: